 Doing Business with the U.S. from New Zealand

 New Zealand and the United States enjoy a strong economic relationship, and a key component of this is New Zealand corporate and individual investment in the United States.
 In 2011, total stock of New Zealand Foreign Direct Investment (FDI) in the United States was US$5.95 billion.
 Top sectors for New Zealand’s U.S. investments include manufacturing as well as the wholesale trade industry.
 Keeping that relationship active, relevant and growing requires initiative and up-to-date information.
-President Obama recognizes this, and so has created the “SelectUSA” program, which aims to make it easier for New Zealanders to invest in the United States.

 The “SelectUSA” program highlights the extraordinary investment opportunities in the United States, and it encourages international businesses to locate, invest, and grow in the United States.
 In particular, the U.S. has unparalleled educational institutions, labor productivity, and intellectual property protection.
 This last point is important for a country like New Zealand – which is a content-generating country.
 America looks to protect innovation through appropriate Intellectual Property Rights (IPR) enforcement and awareness because it creates jobs and exports, and promotes innovation and safe products.
 Because of these and other unique qualities, the United States ranks in the top tier of global business climate surveys, including the Venture Capital and Private Equity Index, the FDI Confidence Index, the World Bank’s Ease of Doing Business ranking, and the Center for Global Innovation and Entrepreneurship Indicator.